Get the Facts on Voter Fraud in The United States

 We take an unbiased look at voter fraud facts and statistics to uncover the truth behind voter fraud and voting laws in the United States.

 Is Voter Fraud an Issue in the US?

 Although voter fraud is an issue in America, the ways in which voter fraud occur may be different from what you think.
-On our site we answer questions like, “Does voter fraud exist?”, “How are voter id laws impacting the country?”, “Is voter fraud really threatening our democracy?”, and “Is individual voter fraud a problem in the first place?”
+On our site we answer questions like, “Does voter fraud exist?”, “How are voter id laws impacting the country?”, “How do the different types of voter fraud affect elections?”, and “Is individual voter fraud a problem in the first place?”

 Out of the 197 million votes cast for federal candidates between 2002 and 2005, only 40 voters were indicted for voter fraud.
 Only 26 of those cases, or about .00000013 percent of the votes cast, resulted in convictions or guilty pleas.